Thursday, September 29, 2022

 Ingredients: Estate-grown corn, malted barley, wheat and/or rye

-Method: Double pot stilled. bottled one barrel at a time.
+Method: Double pot stilled.
+Bottled one barrel at a time.